roman-milk/roman-milk.github.io/here-we-go-again.md

  "I'll call you" I said and she kissed me again and went into the house.

  I did call and the next day we had dinner and took in a show.
 That led to several dates and a month later Mickey was on my bed crying out "Oh yes!"
 Three months later we were engaged to be married and that is when things started to get complicated.
-Report_Story #2